Debtor profiling

 We’ve all heard of customer relationship management (CRM), that box you forget to tick when filling out an online form, the store card that provides information back to the supermarket about how much cheese you buy.
 But you may be surprised to learn that a debtor profiling form of CRM is used with debt collection.

-CRM magazine "My Customer" usefully calls it DRM - Debtor Relationship Management - and DRM is used in much a similar way to CRM; taking data to mitigate risks and improve efficiencies to get smarter ways of collection.
+CRM magazine "My Customer" calls it DRM - Debtor Relationship Management - and DRM is used in much a similar way to CRM; taking data to mitigate risks and improve efficiencies to get smarter ways of collection.

 Why use debtor profiling?